Mike-Mountain/ng-movies/README.md

-# NgStarter
+# NgMovies

 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
-* This project was created as a starter project to be forked.
+* This project was created using a [starter](https://github.com/Mike-Mountain/ng-starter)

-Features:
-* Routing
-* SCSS
-* Shared module with base http service
-* SCSS directory:
-    * CSS Reset
-    * Boostrap utility classes (extended)
-    * Breakpoint scss mixin for easier mobile-first development
-    * CSS Variables (CSS Properties) for customization

 ## Development server

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Hosted server
+Run `npm run server` to host the PWA locally.
+Navigate to `http://localhost:8080/` to view the app.

 ## Code scaffolding